jtassia/You-Dont-Know-JS/es6 & beyond/ch2.md

 At the very outset of this section, I'm going to have to call out the name of this ES6 feature as being awfully... misleading, depending on your experiences with what the word *template* means.

 Many developers think of templates as being reusable renderable pieces of text, such as the capability provided by most template engines (Mustache, Handlebars, etc.).
-ES6's use of the word Template would imply something similar, like a way to declare inline template literals that can be re-rendered.
+ES6's use of the word *template* would imply something similar, like a way to declare inline template literals that can be re-rendered.
 However, that's not at all the right way to think about this feature.

-So, before we go on, I'm renaming to what it should have been called: *Interpolated String Literals*.
+So, before we go on, I'm renaming to what it should have been called: *interpolated string literals*.

 You're already well aware of declaring string literals with `"` or `'` delimiters, and you also know that these are not *smart strings* (as some languages have), where the contents would be parsed for interpolation expressions.

-However, ES6 introduces a new type of string literal, using the `` ` `` back-tick as the delimiter.
+However, ES6 introduces a new type of string literal, using the `` ` `` backtick as the delimiter.
 These string literals do allow basic string interpolation expressions to be embedded, which are then automatically parsed and evaluated.

 Here's the old pre-ES6 way: